-Taxation in Estonia is friendly and allows foreign companies to optimize tax costs.
+Taxation in Estonia is growth-friendly and allows foreign companies to optimise tax costs.
 Estonian tax system provides for the payment of income tax only in the case of distribution that allows foreign companies to use an Estonian company for reinvestment.

 There are many statutory “preferential” business opportunities in Estonia.
 Here is one of them, which is unique in its financial and legal nature in comparison with other EU countries.
 The legislation of Estonia states that at the time of the company establishment there is no need to make its share capital (2,500 EUR).
 The articles of incorporation determine the period for the authorised capital to be contributed, which can be set from a year up to a date of payment of dividends.
 But it should be noted, that if the authorised capital is not paid, the owner (founder) is responsible for its own funds in the amount of authorised capital.

 The main taxes for companies in Estonia are available here.